cloudmesh-community/hid-sp18-705/project-code/README.md

 :o: add concrete links to the artifacts into your git repo

+*It's unclear what is meant by concrete links, but I have added hyperlinks to the individual artifacts listed here and will do the same in the project report.
+Is this sufficient?*

 ## Artifacts Developed by Author

 All original Python code is included in the